aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

  4. Do not modify anything in the Advanced settings.

- 5. Click Create task.
-The task will begin immediately. if not, please start the task.
+ 5. Click **Create task**.
+The task will begin immediately. if not, please start the task(Click the Actions and Start/Restart task).

 ## Monitoring Replication Task for DynamoDB